 Compensation claims for acquired and traumatic brain injury (ABI and TBI)

-A brain injury can have a major long-term impact on the life of the sufferer and often on his or her friends and family.
+A brain injury can have a major long-term impact on the life of the sufferer and often on their friends and family.
 Ensuring the right amount of compensation is paid can give someone access to the support they need throughout their lives and ease the care load for loved ones.

 Compensation plays an important part in the recovery process since it can enable better treatment and more rehabilitation than would be available on the NHS.
-Rehabilitation may not reverse the effects of a brain injury but it can increase recovery and be used to find coping strategies to lessen the impact of ongoing symptoms.
+Rehabilitation may not reverse the effects of a brain injury but it can speed up and improve someone's recovery.
+It will also give the injured person the ability to find coping strategies that work for them to reduce the impact of ongoing symptoms, such as memory problems.

-What compensation can you claim for a brain injury?
+What compensation can you claim following a brain injury?

 Getting specialist legal support for brain injury